streetsidesoftware/cspell/CONTRIBUTING.md

 # Contributing

-These are some notes about contributing.
+These are some notes about contributing to the project.

+**Note:** To add or remove words in a dictionary, visit [cspell-dicts](https://github.com/streetsidesoftware/cspell-dicts/issues).

 ## Continuous Integration